nellicus/upclick-gcp/README.md

 ## Deploying on GCP

-A few preliminarty steps are required before we can launch this on GPC.
+A few preliminary steps are required before we can launch this on GPC.

 You will want to make sure you're correctly set up with GCP CLI access using `gcloud info`, this will print all the info related to your gcloud configuration including gcp-project in use.

-First of all, the function will refer to a service account, that will be used by the function also in order to assign it the necessary permissions:
+First of all, the function will refer to a service account, that will be used by the function also in order to inherit it the necessary permissions, so the service account will need to be granted the below permissions:

 - Cloud Run Developer
 - Pub/Sub Lite Editor